Ashfaqur4988/react-ecommerce/README.md

 password validation is done with the form-hook documentation

 API for sending our data to the backend, so edit the authSlice and authAPI
+authAPI:
-authAPI: used post method, stringify json for sending the data, provided headers for better understanding of data.
+used post method, stringify json for sending the data, provided headers for better understanding of data.
+authSlice:
-authSlice: changed the actions names and formatted the data accordingly. to select the data of loggedInUsers we used an action creator.
+changed the actions names and formatted the data accordingly. to select the data of loggedInUsers we used an action creator.

+signUp:
-signUp: added the dispatch function in the page to call the api for posting the values, useSelector for getting the data from API. \*\*had to remove the s from https for not working properly
+added the dispatch function in the page to call the api for posting the values, useSelector for getting the data from API. \*\*had to remove the s from https for not working properly
 NEVER STORE PASSWORD AS PASSWORD

 created a new file Protected for checking if the user exists or not, if true then go to the route (sent as children) or else navigate to the login page put all the necessary routes inside the protected route in app.js

+login page:
-login page: email validation and pwd validation added. created a new api call in authAPI for checking the user. for now using a temporary logic for our password checking. we have to change it later on.
+email validation and pwd validation added. created a new api call in authAPI for checking the user. for now using a temporary logic for our password checking. we have to change it later on.

 if user true then redirect to the home page replace={true} : replace the current entry in the history stack instead of adding a new one. added a logic for checking the user and a navigating. login page and sign up page.
 {user && <Navigate to="/" replace={true}></Navigate>}

 put the link to login page in the sign out button. (temporarily disabled)

+Cart:
-Cart: added a cart array into the json server file. new api call in the cartApi file. similar to create user the fist step will be to create a cart with cart items, so copy the authAPI code. initial state now have an items array to hold the items and pushing the items into the array. in product details page added onClick on the add to cart button. add the cart reducer in the store file. useSelector to select the required item. make a new get api for fetching the items in the cart (like the fetchProducts).
+ added a cart array into the json server file. new api call in the cartApi file. similar to create user the fist step will be to create a cart with cart items, so copy the authAPI code. initial state now have an items array to hold the items and pushing the items into the array. in product details page added onClick on the add to cart button. add the cart reducer in the store file. useSelector to select the required item. make a new get api for fetching the items in the cart (like the fetchProducts).
 Fetch the items according to the user id. making the new api, new async thunk, and dispatching it in.
+NOTE:
-NOTE: we can dispatch it in the app component as after logging in we shall get an user and use the user.id to fetch the items.
+we can dispatch it in the app component as after logging in we shall get an user and use the user.id to fetch the items.

 useSelector to get the items in navbar component then in the icon part used items.length to get the exact number of items wrap around the badge in a && logic so that if the length is more than 0 then only the badge appear

+Cart component:
-Cart component: calculate the total price and total items using the reduce method Update Cart: updating cart details require re-rendering and that is done through state change / useEffect, so new API shall be required created the new api with argument as update.id and used PATCH method and passing the data find index of items in array which is equal to the item sent through the payload and then update the item in the index with the value in cart component made a new onchange on the quantity selector then inside the handle function we dispatched the async func to complete the work
+calculate the total price and total items using the reduce method Update Cart: updating cart details require re-rendering and that is done through state change / useEffect, so new API shall be required created the new api with argument as update.id and used PATCH method and passing the data find index of items in array which is equal to the item sent through the payload and then update the item in the index with the value in cart component made a new onchange on the quantity selector then inside the handle function we dispatched the async func to complete the work
+DELETE Cart:
-DELETE Cart: we need the id to delete it from the state list, similar to the patch, use the id to find the index and then splice it from the existing state
+we need the id to delete it from the state list, similar to the patch, use the id to find the index and then splice it from the existing state

+CHECKOUT page:
+adding the cart styling in the checkout page. as it is of the same design. (taking the complete cart code) logic added: if cart is empty then go back to the home page.
+**NOTE** : a bug has been fixed in the product detail page using react hook form in handling the checkout address form checked the data that has been saved. creating a new api for saving our details in the users object in our API backend, send updateUser data along with an id so that we can distinguish which user to add the data & will be a Patch method directly passing the payload (user and addresses array) in the state of users (an array of addresses is being pushed in the users array) in createUserAsync we need to initialize an empty array [for now manually putting the field in the user api] removing the addresses static array in the checkOut page and using the user.address array in the dispatch function the user details has been sent once more along with the addresses details passed in the addresses field creating a new useState for saving the selected address: could not select the value as object in html, so used the index in the value field creating a new useState for saving the selected payment method: handle function to handle it and checked value has been used by a logic (should look into it)

+Order creation:
+change the button to a div and rename it as order now, add an onclick to the div and add a handler order folder and 3 files, order, orderSlice and OrderAPI has been created post method API has been created to send data to the server in slice pushing the payload inside the order state (array) calling our addOrderAsync in the checkoutPage inside Order Now button and passing the created order object with all the required data attaching the order reducer to the store